amihaiemil/amihaiemil.github.io/_posts/2017-09-01-data-should-be-animated-not-represented.markdown

 at least 5 setters called somewhere, to build it.
 Either that, or you fatten your deployable with some parsing library.

 Furthermore, after you build it, such a Car will do nothing for you, you will always call a ``get`` on it, and do something yourself.
 For instance, you may want to be sure that the mark is always in capital letters.
 With the Car above, whenever you call ``car.getMark()``, you have to specify ``.toUpperCase()``.
 The pollution is obvious.
 Any logic about a Car is outside of it, it cannot do anything for you.
 Actually, you might as well use a JsonObject instead of a Car.
-It's the same thing, the Car model's role so far is merely syntax sugar.
+It's the same thing, the Car's role so far is merely syntax sugar.

 Instead, here's a better object, which is "alive".
 An object which hides the original data and animates it for you: